thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [tixy.land](https://tixy.land): an artcoding tool to make small demo-ish graphics in a 16x16 dot matrix with 2 colors, with just 4 variables in a JavaScript function, and max 32 characters (soft limit). made by Martin Kleppe ([https://www.twitter.com/@aemkei](https://www.twitter.com/@aemkei))

+- [nandgame](https://nandgame.com): a webgame about building a 16-bit computer out of ICs made from nand gates. touches on assembly language and language compliation.

 <h2 id="infocomps">other resource compilations</h2>

 - [XXIIVV](https://wiki.xxiivv.com/site/), written by the designer and developer of the Uxn computing stack, Devine Lu Linvega ([@neauoire@merveilles.town](https://merveilles.town/@neauoire)).